17 May R60-billion held for mines that are never closed

 The only two provinces with less than a billion rand in financial provisions are KwaZulu-Natal and the Eastern Cape, although the Western Cape did not report and could fall in this category.
 While KwaZulu-Natal has some coal mines within its borders, many of its mines and the Eastern Cape’s mines dig sand, clay and other materials that call for small operations.

-For example, while the Eastern Cape only holds about R83.1-million in financial provisions – a fraction of what is held in the other provinces – there are only 277 licences in the province, meaning each averages about R300,000 in provisions.
+For example, the Eastern Cape only holds about R83.1-million in financial provisions, a fraction of what is held in the other provinces.
+Much of that is held in the province’s 277 bank guarantees, meaning operations with that type of financial provision average only about R180,000 per mine.

 In several provinces, a pattern emerged in which some financial provisions will be the same value, held by the same company and with sequential reference numbers.
 This led to analysts hypothesising that companies might be applying for separate mining permits adjacent to one another and mining on a larger scale without the legal hurdles involved with procuring a mining right.